Doodles Bring Smiles and Connection to Fort Bragg Community

 |0

-This work, Doodles Bring Smiles and Connection to Fort Bragg Community [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Doodles Bring Smiles and Connection to Fort Bragg Community, by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.